 If your chair doesn't have back support, put a pillow or rolled-up towel between your lower back and the chair.
 Sit straight with your back and shoulders against the back of the chair.

-Adjust the height of your desk and chair.
-You should be able to sit with your feet flat on the floor, knees slightly higher than your hips.
+You may also need to adjust the height of your desk and chair.
+You should be able to sit with your feet flat on the floor, with your knees slightly higher than your hips.
 Prop your feet on a stool or book, if necessary.

-Computers.
-Try to keep your elbows at a right angle and your wrists relaxed while typing.
-Keyboard wrist rests can provide added support.
-Tilting the keyboard down and slightly away from you also takes the strain off wrists.
+Try to keep your elbows at a right angle and your wrists relaxed when you type.
+Keyboard wrist rests add support.
+Tilt the keyboard down and slightly away from you to take the strain off your wrists.
 The computer monitor should be directly in front of you (not off to the side) at eye level.

-Telephones.
-Cradling the telephone receiver between your shoulder and ear has long been a survival technique for people who multitask.
-But it also leads to shoulder and back pain, and fatigue.
-If you're on the phone a lot, try using a headset receiver instead.
+Don’t cradle the telephone receiver between your shoulder and ear.
+It leads to shoulder and back pain, and fatigue.
+If you're on the phone a lot, use a headset receiver instead.

-Assistive devices.
-Check out devices designed specifically for people with arthritis and other joint problems, such as big-grip pens and long drawer handles.
+These gadgets, which include big-grip pens and long drawer handles, are made for people with arthritis and other joint problems.
 An electric stapler or pencil sharpener may be easier to use than manual ones.